TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ### Possible New Nodes

+#### `uib-file-read`

+Reads a file for a specific uibuilder instance.
+Allows, for example, the file to be passed to the FE for editing.

+#### `uib-ctrl`

+Route different types of control msgs to different output ports: `cache` ("client connect"), `network` ("client connect", "client disconnect"), `visibilty`, `routing` ("route change").
+Maybe link to a uib instance so that it can be separate.

+#### `uib-file-change`

+Watches for changes to files for a specific uibuilder instance.
+Allow folder choice, filtering (via fast-glob).
+Triggers an output on-change.
+Output can be a folder/file list OR a URL list (or maybe both).
+Could then be used to simply reload any connected clients automatically, trigger backups or something else entirely.

 #### `uib-component` (or `uib-custom`?)

 Like uib-element but auto-installs a web component library.
 Specify the library name, drop-down prefix for local (e.g. installed using library mgr) or jsdelivr CDN.

-#### `uib-ctrl`

-Route different types of control msgs to different output ports: `cache` ("client connect"), `network` ("client connect", "client disconnect"), `visibilty`, `routing` ("route change").
-Maybe link to a uib instance so that it can be separate.

 #### `uib-read-all-front-matter`